Watchdog Group Files Complaint Over Google Tracking In-Person Purchases

 Google tells NPR that users have "robust controls" over their data, and can opt out of purchase tracking by removing permission for Google to use their "Web and App activity."
 (To do so, visit "My Activity" in your Google account, select "Activity Controls" and de-select "Web and App activity.")

-Google tells NPE the store sales measurement product is currently in beta in the United States but the company has provided no details.
+Google tells NPR the store sales measurement product is currently in beta and only in the United States for certain advertisers.